-Complaints against Milwaukee officer who killed 3 dismissed
+Complaints against suburban Milwaukee officer who killed 3 are dismissed

 WAUWATOSA, Wis.
-(AP) — A suburban Milwaukee police and fire commission has voted to dismiss the complaints filed against a police officer by the families of three men he shot while on duty over a five-year period.
+(AP) — A suburban Milwaukee police and fire commission has voted to dismiss the complaints filed against a police officer by the families of three men he fatally shot while on duty over a five-year period.

 Wauwatosa’s Police and Fire Commission unanimously voted Thursday in favor of a resolution that dismisses all pending matters relating to Joseph Mensah, including the complaints by the families of Alvin Cole, Jay Anderson Jr. and Antonio Gonzales, WTMJ-TV reported.